-Buildings in Fulbourn have typically simple forms and features, and the character comes for the horizontal proportions, two stories at most and attractive diversity created by irregular building alignment and prominent roofs.
+Buildings in Fulbourn have typically simple forms and features, and the character comes from the horizontal proportions and attractive diversity created by irregular building alignments and prominent roofs.
 Pale Cambridgeshire bricks or renders in white or natural colours are prevalent, with wood used for the doors and details.
-The integration of building and planting is essential.
+The integration of building and planting is critical.